Skip to main content

 Loading…

-The Master of Accountancy program is designed to equip you with the knowledge you need to successfully pass the CPA exam and prepare you for careers in public accounting, industry, banking and other organizations as well as for further study in doctoral programs or law school.
+The Master of Accountancy program equips you with the knowledge and technical depth needed to successfully pass the CPA exam and prepare for careers in public accounting, industry, banking and a wide range of organizations, while also providing a strong foundation for doctoral or legal study.

-Our graduates are top performers on the CPA exam and are heavily recruited by area public and private accounting firms and financial institutions.
+Our graduates are consistently strong performers on the CPA exam and are highly recruited by Big 4 firms and other top regional and national accounting employers, as well as major financial institutions.

 Master of Accountancy at a Glance